joycesim/joycesim.github.io/news/index.md

 # {{page.title}}

 ### 2022
+March: Congratulations to Rosen Yu on receiving the ThinkSwiss research scholarship (https://thinkswiss.org/apply-now/) for this summer!

+February: Welcome Tech Physics major, Allen Moore to SimLab!
+Allen will be comparing symmetric and asymmetric two-phase flow mid-ocean ridge models!

 January: Happy new year!
 Graduate applications are due!
 Watch this space: New paper submitted!

 ### 2021